terebellum/defer/README.md

 ## Result

 This is **dangerous, unportable, with-assembly, bad, bad** code.
 It's a fun experiment, but real projects should stick to destructors and RAII.
-Things **will** break and you would not
+Things **will** break and **you** will break trying to debug it.

 ## Contributing
 If you can make it work in more ways - bring PRs in, let's make it more reliable.